varadthite/varadthite/README.md

 ### Data Analyst | Python Developer | Turning Data into Actionable Insights 📊

-I'm a Computer Engineering graduate with a passion for Data Analytics, Business Intelligence, and AI-driven solutions.
+I'm a Electronics and Telecommunication(ENTC)  graduate with a passion for Data Analytics, Business Intelligence, and AI-driven solutions.
 I enjoy transforming raw data into meaningful insights through analysis, visualization, and automation.
 I believe data tells a story, and my goal is to uncover that story to support smarter business decisions.

 ---

 ## 🚀 About Me

-- 🎓 Computer Engineering Graduate
+- 🎓 Electronics and Telecommunication(ENTC) Graduate
 - 📊 Data Analyst with a strong foundation in data analysis and visualization
 - 🐍 Proficient in Python for data analysis and automation
 - 🗄️ Experienced in SQL and database management